Portland Water Bureau

 Subscribe to receive FlashAlert messages from Portland Water Bureau.

 Since 2017, the Portland Water Bureau has detected low levels of Cryptosporidium from routine monitoring of source water.
 The Portland Water Bureau received results from ongoing monitoring from the Bull Run Watershed intake for Cryptosporidium, a potentially disease-causing microorganism.
-In the 50 liters sampled each day from November 17 to November 20, one Cryptosporidium oocyst was detected from a sample collected on November 18 and November 19.
-Cryptosporidium was not detected in the samples collected on November 17 or November 20.
-Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on November 12, 2024.
+In the 50 liters sampled each day from March 23 to March 26, two Cryptosporidium oocysts were detected in the sample collected on March 23, and one Cryptosporidium oocyst was detected in each of the samples collected on March 24 and March 26.
+Cryptosporidium was not detected in the sample collected on March 25.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on March 11, 2025.

 The Bull Run Watershed is Portland’s primary source of drinking water.
 The Portland Water Bureau does not currently treat for Cryptosporidium, but is required to do so under drinking water regulations.
 Portland is working to install filtration by September 30, 2027 under a compliance schedule with the Oregon Health Authority.
 In the meantime, Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
 Consultation with public health officials has concluded that at this time, customers do not need to take any additional precautions.